Russian Germans in North America: Cities

 Other Volga Germans made new lives in the industrializing American cities, especially in Chicago, which had an immense upsurge in immigration from Eastern Europe during that time.
-Chicago now has the largest number of ethnic Volga Germans in North America.
 The largest area of concentrated settlement was in Jefferson Park, on the city's Northwest Side, mostly between 1907 and 1920.
 By 1930, 450 families of the Evangelical faith were living in that area, most of whom originated from Wiesenseite.
 Later, during the period of suburbanization, many of their descendants moved out to outlying areas such as Maywood and Melrose Park.
 Many families living in the Jefferson Park central business district along Lawrence and Milwaukee Avenue have Volga German immigrant ancestors.

+A community of Volga Germans developed in Portland, mainly concentrated in Albina.
+Outsiders often described this area as "Little Russia," despite their ethnic German identity.

+Another urban center that attracted numerous Volga German families was Denver, specifically the neighborhood of Globeville.

 Wheat

 Bernhard Warkentin, born in a small Russian village in 1847, travelled to America in his early twenties.
 Interested in flour mills, he was especially impressed with the wheat-growing possibilities in the United States.
 After he had visited Kansas, Warkentin found the Great Plains much like those that he had left behind.
 Settling in Harvey County, Kansas, he built a water mill on the banks of the Little Arkansas River, the Halstead Milling and Elevator Company.
 Warkentin's greatest contribution to Kansas was the introduction of hard Turkey Wheat into Kansas, which replaced the soft variety grown exclusively in the state.